PraneshASP/foundry-faucet/README.md

 # Foundry Faucet

-This is a simple project that demonstrates the usage of Forge.
+A simple project built using Foundry.
+This repo contains the implementation of a Faucet contract.
 You can find the article associated with this repo here.

+> This repo is created from the [forge template](https://github.com/PraneshASP/forge-template).
 ## Getting Started

 - Clone this repo: